Best Nicotine Gum & Lozenges Compared

 Disclosure: Some links in this article may be affiliate links.
 We may earn a small commission if you make a purchase, at no extra cost to you.
 This helps support our mission to provide free quit-smoking resources.

-They are also the NRT products that people use most incorrectly.
-The majority of nicotine gum users chew it like regular gum, swallow most of the nicotine, feel sick, decide “this doesn’t work,” and go back to smoking.
-That is not a product failure — it is a technique failure.
-And it is entirely preventable.
+They are also the NRT products people most consistently use wrong.
+The majority of nicotine gum users chew it like regular gum, swallow most of the nicotine, feel sick, decide it does not work, and go back to smoking.
+That is not a product failure.
+It is a technique failure, and it is entirely preventable.

-This guide compares the major brands of nicotine gum and lozenges side by side, explains the proper technique that most people never learn, breaks down the dosing schedules, and helps you choose the right product and strength for your situation.
+This guide compares the major brands side by side, explains the proper technique most people never learn, breaks down the dosing schedules, and helps you choose the right product and strength for your situation.

 Gum vs. Lozenges: Which One?

-Before comparing brands, let us address the fundamental question: gum or lozenges?
+Before comparing brands, the fundamental question: gum or lozenges?

 | Factor | Nicotine Gum | Nicotine Lozenges |